pivotal/blog/content/post/goroutines-and-namespaces-part-1.md

 ## Switching namespaces in code
 A process does not need to stay in the same namespace it started in.
 To illustrate this, we'll implement the `ip netns exec` utility ourselves!

-It's only a few lines of C:
+> Although the later posts in this series will focus on the Go programming language, today we'll only code in C.  That's because its easier to use Linux kernel primitives, like namespaces and threads, in C than in Go.

+Here's the complete source code for (a somewhat simplified version of) `ip netns exec`:
 ```c
 // netns-exec.c